JHU-PL-Lab/www-pl/ocaml/code/lecture.md

 ### Lists

 * Lists are pervasive in OCaml
-* They are **immutable** so while they look something like arrays or vectors they are not
+* They are **immutable** (cannot update elements in an existing list) so while they look something like arrays or vectors they are not

 ```ocaml
 let l1 = [1; 2; 3];;